Preference falsification: Distortion of private knowledge

 Preference falsification is thus a source of avoidable misperceptions, even ignorance, about the range of policy options and about their relative merits.
 This generally harmful effect of preference falsification works largely through the knowledge falsification that accompanies it.
 The disadvantages of a particular policy, custom, or regime might have been appreciated widely in the past.
 However, insofar as public discourse excludes criticism of the publicly fashionable options, the objections will tend to be forgotten.
-Among the mechanisms producing such collective amnesia is changes is population replacement through births and deaths.
+Among the mechanisms producing such collective amnesia is population replacement through births and deaths.
 New generations are exposed not to the unfiltered knowledge in their elders’ heads but, rather, to the reconstructed knowledge that their elders feel safe to communicate.
 Suppose that an aging generation had disliked a particular institution but refrained from challenging it.
 Absent experiences that make the young dislike that institution, they will preserve it to avoid social sanctions but also, perhaps mainly, because the impoverishment of public discourse has blinded them to the flaws of the status quo and blunted their capacity to imagine better alternatives.
 The preference and knowledge falsification of their parents will have left them intellectually handicapped.

 Over the long run, then, preference falsification brings intellectual narrowness and ossification.
 Insofar as it leaves people unequipped to criticize inherited social structures, current preference falsification ceases to be a source of political stability.
 People support the status quo genuinely, because past preference falsification has removed their inclinations to want something different.

 The possibility of such socially induced intellectual incapacitation is highest in contexts where private knowledge is drawn largely from others.
 It is low, though not nil, on matters where the primary source of private knowledge is personal experience.
 Two other factors influence the level of ignorance generated by preference falsification.
 Individuals are more likely to lose touch with alternatives to the status quo if public opinion reaches an equilibrium devoid of dissent than if some dissenters keep publicizing the advantages of change.
 Likewise, widespread ignorance is more likely in a closed society than in one open to outside influences.